Gates Foundation: Warren Buffett donations

 In June 2006, Warren Buffett pledged to give the foundation approximately 10 million Berkshire Hathaway Class B shares (then valued at $3,071 each, before a 50–1 stock split in 2010) spread over multiple years through annual contributions, with the first year's donation of 500,000 shares being worth approximately $1.5 billion.
 Buffett set conditions so that these contributions do not simply increase the foundation's endowment, but effectively work as a matching contribution, doubling the foundation's annual giving.
 Bloomberg News noted, "Buffett's gift came with three conditions for the Bill & Melinda Gates Foundation: Bill or Melinda Gates must be alive and active in its administration; it must continue to qualify as a charity; and each year it must give away an amount equal to the previous year's Berkshire gift, plus an additional amount equal to 5 percent of net assets.
 Buffett gave the foundation two years to abide by the third requirement."
 The Gates Foundation received 5% (500,000) of the shares in July 2006 and was to receive 5% of the remaining earmarked shares in July of each following year (475,000 in 2007, 451,250 in 2008).

 In July 2018, Buffett announced another donation of his company's Class B stock, this time worth $2 billion, to the Gates Foundation.

+Despite maintaining ties to the foundation until 2026, Buffet was acknowledged to have had a more distant relationship from the Gates Foundation in the time following the divorce of Bill and Melinda Gates in 2021.

 In June 2024, Buffett clarified the Bill & Melinda Gates Foundation would not receive any more money after he died.
-While this does not prevent him from making any further donations while he is still alive, the recipients of his fortune upon his death will be decided unanimously by his three children.
+While this did not prevent him from making any further donations while he is still alive, the recipients of his fortune upon his death will be decided unanimously by his three children.

+In July 2025, Buffet would donate a majority of $6 billion in Berkshire Hathaway shares to the Gates Foundation.

+By the start of 2026, however, Buffett would cease being a donor to the foundation, and officially ended his decades long partnership with the Gates Foundation in July 2026.

+At the time he had severed ties, Buffet was estimated to have donated $48 billion to the Gates Foundation.